s3L1mB/daastructure/activity1/README.md

 - What is the maximum number of steps it would take to perform a linear search on an ordered array of size 100,000?
   > Refer to `./src/search-linear.cpp`

+  The input array is
+5 8 10 13 21 23 25 43 54 75
+Enter the key that is to be searched:
+[Done] exited with code=null in 52.799 seconds

 ## Task 3/5: Decrease-and-Conquer

 - What is the maximum number of steps it would take to perform a binary search on an ordered array of size 100,000?

   > Refer to `./src/search-binary.cpp`

+  The input array is
+21 43 23 54 75 13 5 8 25 10
+Enter the key to be searched :
+[Done] exited with code=null in 104.124 seconds

 ## Task 4/5: Quiz